jurruh/blog/blog/2021-12-02-integrating-webpack-and-babel-in-a-legacy-project.md

 ```bash
 npm install -D babel-loader @babel/core @babel/preset-env webpack webpack-cli
 ```
-This will add dependecies to the `package.json` file.
+This will add dependencies to the `package.json` file.
 Now add a `webpack.config.js` file to the root of the project:
 ```js
 const path = require('path');